ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 ---
 [//]: # (monikerRange: 'vsts')

-# Visual Studio Team Services (VSTS) billing FAQ
+# Visual Studio Team Services billing FAQ

-Make sure to review [VSTS pricing](https://azure.microsoft.com/pricing/details/visual-studio-team-services//) and the [VSTS billing overview](overview.md) to start.
+Before you read these frequently asked questions (FAQ) about Visual Studio Team Services (VSTS), be sure to review [VSTS pricing](https://azure.microsoft.com/pricing/details/visual-studio-team-services//) and the [VSTS billing overview](overview.md).

+You have to set up billing when you need more than the *free tier* of resources in your VSTS organization:

+* 5 VSTS users (Basic)
+* 5 Package Management users
+* Free tier of Microsoft-hosted continuous integration/continuous development (CI/CD) (1 concurrent job, up to 4 hours per month)
+* 1 self-hosted CI/CD concurrent job
+* 20,000 virtual user minutes of cloud-based load testing

-You have to set up billing when you need more than the **Free Tier** of resources in your VSTS organization - 5 VSTS users (Basic), 5 Package Management users, Free Tier of Microsoft-hosted CI/CD (1 concurrent job, up to 4 hours per month), 1 self-hosted CI/CD concurrent job, and 20,000 virtual user minutes of cloud-based load testing--or to buy other features for your users that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
+You also have to set up billing to buy other features (for your users) that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).

-### Q: Can I buy VSTS using a Purchase Order?
+### Q: Can I buy VSTS by using a purchase order?

 A: No. VSTS must be purchased using an Azure subscription.
 (Think of it as your Azure billing account.)

 ### Q: What types of Azure subscriptions can be used to buy VSTS?

-A: Almost all Azure subscriptions can be used--we support Azure subscriptions connected to your [Enterprise Agreement (EA)](https://azure.microsoft.com/pricing/enterprise-agreement/), Azure subscriptions set up by Cloud Solution Providers (CSPs), Azure subscriptions set up through Microsoft Open License resellers, Pay-As-You-Go Azure subscriptions, and you can even buy using Azure subscriptions that Visual Studio subscribers set up as a subscriber benefit (but no, you can't use your monthly credit to pay for more Visual Studio subscriptions).
+A: Almost all Azure subscriptions can be used.
+We support Azure subscriptions connected to your [Enterprise Agreement (EA)](https://azure.microsoft.com/pricing/enterprise-agreement/), Azure subscriptions set up by Cloud Solution Providers (CSPs), Azure subscriptions set up through Microsoft Open License resellers, Pay-As-You-Go Azure subscriptions, and you can even buy using Azure subscriptions that Visual Studio subscribers set up as a subscriber benefit.
+(But no, you can't use your monthly credit to pay for more Visual Studio subscriptions.)

-The only notable exclusion is that you cannot use the [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/).
+The only notable exclusion is that you can't use the [Azure free trial](https://azure.microsoft.com/pricing/free-trial/).

 ### Q: Can I use the monthly Azure credits from my Visual Studio subscription to buy VSTS?

 A: No, you can't use the monthly Azure credits from [Visual Studio subscriptions](https://visualstudio.microsoft.com/products/subscriber-benefits-vs) to pay for VSTS.
-Before you make purchases using this type of Azure subscription, you must [remove your spending limit](https://azure.microsoft.com/pricing/spending-limits/).
+Before you make purchases by using this type of Azure subscription, you must [remove your spending limit](https://azure.microsoft.com/pricing/spending-limits/).

 <img alt="Spending limit" src="_shared/_img/spending-limit.png" style="border: 1px solid #CCCCCC" />